 - Financial abuse can be very subtle.
 It can include telling you what you can and cannot buy or requiring you to share control of your bank accounts.

 - Digital abuse is the use of technologies such as texting and social networking to bully, harass, stalk or intimidate a partner.
 Often this behavior is a form of verbal or emotional abuse perpetrated online.

 - Stalking: you are being stalked when a person repeatedly watches, follows, or harasses you, making you feel afraid or unsafe.
 A stalker can be someone you know, a past partner or a stranger.

 Domestic Violence is about one person in a relationship using a pattern of behaviors to control the other person.
 The New Jersey Department of Children and Families Division on Women (DOW), Office of Domestic Violence Services (ODVS) funds 23 domestic violence programs and the New Jersey Coalition for Battered Women.

 Addiction affects millions of lives each year.
 In some cases, alcohol and drug addiction can be linked to domestic violence, which can be physical, mental, emotional, or sexual in nature.
 Find out more information about this correlation here.

 Women aren't the only victims of domestic violence.
 Here is a guide to understanding and knowing the signs of domestic violence against men and how to get help.

 Children who are being abused often love the person who is hurting them.
-Children therefore are hesitant to reveal that they are being abused becasue they fear that they will get the person into trouble if they do so.
+Children, therefore, are hesitant to reveal that they are being abused because they fear that they will get the person into trouble if they do so.
 Here are some tips for 'Talking to a Child Who Has Been Abused.'